Hernán Jiménez: Stand-up comedy

 Jiménez started out as a stand-up comedian in Costa Rica.
-He consistently performs sold-out shows at venues across Costa Rica, and has written and starred in four stand-up comedy television specials since 2012, including his latest "Se despichó Tere", which shattered attendance records locally and sold over 80,000 tickets.
+He consistently performs sold-out shows at venues across Costa Rica, and has written and starred in five stand-up comedy television specials since 2012, including, "Se despichó Tere", which shattered attendance records locally and sold over 80,000 tickets.
+In 2024 he launched his new stand up special "Gato x Liebre", which once again topped attendance records and was later recorded at the iconic Teatro Melico Salazar in San José.

 Filmmaking

-Jiménez's debut feature, A ojos cerrados (Eyes Closed), premiered in Costa Rica in 2010.
+Jiménez's debut feature, A ojos cerrados, premiered in Costa Rica in 2010.
 The film is about a successful young executive who must choose between honoring her grandmother and an important work project.

 With money made from his first film and his stand-up comedy act, Jimenez funded his second feature, El regreso (The Return).
 Jiménez wrote and directed the film and starred as Antonio, who after a decade living in New York City returns to Costa Rica for a visit and is confronted with his past.
-It won Best International Feature Film at the 2011 New York International Latino Film Festival, and premiered theatrically in Costa Rica in September 2011.
+It won Best International Feature Film at the 2011 HBO New York International Latino Film Festival, and premiered theatrically in Costa Rica in September 2011.

 His follow-up, the romantic comedy Entonces nosotros (About Us), stars Jiménez as Diego, who is trying to salvage his relationship with his longtime girlfriend Sofia (Noelia Castaño).
 It premiered at IFF Panama in April 2016 and in theaters in Costa Rica in May 2016.
-It had the second-best opening weekend for a local film (by attendance) in the history of Costa Rican cinema.
+It had the second-best opening weekend for a local film in the history of Costa Rican cinema.
 In October 2016, the film was selected to be the Costa Rican entry for Best Foreign Language Film at the 89th Academy Awards.

 In 2017, Jiménez wrote and directed his feature film and English language debut Elsewhere, starring Parker Posey, Aden Young, Ken Jeong, Beau Bridges, Jacki Weaver and Jackie Tohn.
 The film was shot near Vancouver, British Columbia and premiered on January 24, 2020.

-He co-wrote the upcoming biopic A Million Miles Away for Amazon Studios, based on the life of NASA astronaut José Hernández, starring Michael Peña.
-The project will be directed by Alejandra Márquez Abella and produced by Mark Ciardi.
+He co-wrote the biopic A Million Miles Away for Amazon Studios, based on the life of NASA astronaut José Hernández, starring Michael Peña.
+The project was directed by Alejandra Márquez Abella and produced by Mark Ciardi.

 Jiménez directed the Netflix romantic comedy Love Hard, starring Nina Dobrev, Jimmy O. Yang and Darren Barnett.
-The film premiered on November 5, 2021, and became the # 1 movie on the platform worldwide.
-The film is produced by Mary Viola and McG under their banner Wonderland Sound and Vision.
+The film premiered on November 5, 2021, and became the # 1 movie on Netflix worldwide.
+The film was produced by Mary Viola and McG under their banner Wonderland Sound and Vision.

+In 2025 Jiménez wrote and directed the Costa Rican film ABRIL, starring Maricarmen Merino, François Arnaud and Lara Yuja.
+Later in the year Jiménez will direct the film Getting Rid of Matthew, based on the novel by Jane Fallon, starring Lucy Hale, Heather Graham and Luke Wilson.
+The film is produced by Alloy Entertainment.